 How to Apply

-The step-by-step process in applying for a J. Wood Platt Scholarship:
+The step-by-step process in applying for a J. Wood Platt Caddie Scholarship:

-4 — Provide a copy of your high school transcript, through the completion of your junior year, by Oct.
-31. If you are already enrolled in college, supply your most recent transcript.
+4 — Provide a copy of your high school transcript, through the completion of your junior year.
+If you are already enrolled in college, supply your most recent transcript.
 Please note that we require a cumulative grade point average of at least 2.5 to be maintained while in college.

-7 — Obtain a copy of what is commonly referred to as your School Award Letter and send it to the Platt offices.
+7 — Obtain a copy of the aid/award package being given to you by your college and send it to the Platt offices.
 This is a listing of all grants, loans, and scholarships that you will receive in your upcoming college academic year.
 You can contact the Financial Aid department of the college or university you are attending, or will be attending, for a copy.

-8 — The Platt announces its grants every year approximately July 1.
+8 — Grants are announced annually in June.
 You will receive a letter from the Platt, mailed to your home address.
 Your college or university will then receive notice from the Platt, along with payment of your grant.